empalmer/cleverly/README.md

 Simulate compositional count data with longitudinal independence structure.
 This code will simulate 20 samples across 12 responses, using a binary external variable.
-Default arguments to simulate 3 baseline clusters with 4 members each.
+Default arguments to `simulation_data` simulate 3 baseline clusters with 4 members each.

 ``` r
 set.seed(127)